 This graph is an experimental feature that tracks number of views over time.

-On the Singapore Exchange, 4.63 billion shares changed hands.
-Losers overwhelmed gainers 401 to 103.
+In the broader market, 1.82 billion shares valued at S$1.38 billion changed hands.
+Losers overwhelmed gainers 255 to 139.

 Blumont Group was among the most-traded stocks, with 139.8 million shares changing hands.
 Blumont shares shot up 57 percent in the previous trading session, but plunged 8.8% on Tuesday to end at S$0.093.